sframe-wg/sframe/draft-ietf-sframe-enc.md

 encryption, however it can easily support other ciphers with full authentication tag if the short ones are proved insecure.

+## Replay

+The handling of replay is out of the scope of this document.
+However, senders MUST reject requests to encrypt multiple times with the same key and nonce, since this leads to serious consequences (see, e.g., {{Section 5.1.1 of RFC5116}}).

 # IANA Considerations

 This document makes no requests of IANA.